 Conclusion:

 Spills and leaks are an unfortunate but common occurrence in many workplaces.
 Proper spill and leak cleanup procedures are necessary to ensure the safety of workers and the environment.
-By following the procedures outlined in this SWMS, workers can respond to spills and leaks in a safe and controlled manner, minimizing risks and preventing further harm to people and the environment.
+By following the procedures outlined in this SWMS, workers can respond to spills and leaks in a safe and controlled manner, minimising risks and preventing further harm to people and the environment.